Danielaca18/cv-cli/README.md

 # Resume Builder
-Resume Builder is a simple Python script that generates a LaTeX resume using the Jinja2 templating engine.
+CV CLI is a simple Python script that generates a LaTeX resume using the Jinja2 templating engine.
 It allows you to create a professional-looking resume in PDF format with minimal effort.

 ## Features
 - Easy to use: Just fill in a YAML file with your information and run the script.